Education and Training

 Program for the Enrichment of French in Education

-The Program for the Enrichment of French in Education (PEFE) was established by Manitoba Education under the Canada–Manitoba Agreement on Minority Language Education and Second Official Language Instruction 2009-10 to 2012-13.
-Within the framework of the program, Manitoba Education provides discretionary grants to non-profit organizations and postsecondary institutions for the development and delivery of activities that are primarily offered to the members of the French minority community in Manitoba.
-Grants are awarded annually based on demand and available funding.
+Within the framework of this program, Manitoba Education and Training provides discretionary financial support to non-profit organizations, post-secondary institutions and the Division scolaire franco-manitobaine for the development and delivery of activities that are offered to the Francophone educational community as well as students and other individuals learning French as the second official language of Canada.
+Financial support is awarded annually based on demand and available funding.
 Provincial funding will not exceed 50% of the actual cost of the project.
-Project goals must address one of the educational areas of the program.

 Applications will be assessed based on the following criteria:

 - Capacity to meet the needs of the target population